 How much does it cost to stay in Sihanoukville?

-How much does it cost to stay in Sihanoukville and its surrounds?
-That used to be an easy question to answer in a single phrase: “Not much.”
-These days, however, you’ll find a much larger spread — read below to see just how very large — so the answer’s become, “As much or little as you want to pay.”
+This used to be an easy question to answer in one single phrase: “Really not much.”
+These days, however, you’ll find a much larger spread — read below to see just how very large — so the answer’s become, “As much or as little as you want.”
+There’s something for everyone now in Sihanoukville.

 Backpackers who like to stay where they play can certainly still find cheap accommodation in Sihanoukville.
-For example, Utopia, the popular nightspot on Serendipity Road, offers dormitory accommodation for as little as US$2 a night.
-Just across the road, Led Zephyr has hostel-style rooms with shared toilet and shower facilities behind the nightclub for a few dollars more.
+For example, Utopia, the popular nightspot on Serendipity Beach Road, offers dormitory accommodation for as little as $2 a night, or no dollars if you’ve been there all night and are too drunk to leave.
+In Otres Riverside, Hacienda offers a similar deal, though we reckon it won’t be the drink that gets you; the vibe is on a whole different scale of chilled.

-If cheap accommodation on the premises of a night spot that can stay busy until nearly sunrise doesn’t appeal to you, dozens of older guesthouses offer comfortable rooms for well under US$20 a night.
-For US$10 or even less, you can have a double bed, a private bathroom (sometimes with hot water) and cable TV.
-Pay a little more and you’ll get hot water, air-con and often WiFi.
+If cheap accommodation on the premises of a night spot that can stay busy until nearly sunrise doesn’t appeal to you, dozens of older guesthouses offer comfortable rooms for well under $20 a night.
+In low season, for $10 or even less, you can have a double bed, a private bathroom (sometimes with hot water) and cable TV.
+Pay a little more and you’ll get hot water, air con and often WiFi.

 One thing you don’t want to do is take your motodop or tuk tuk driver’s advice.
 They will inevitably steer you towards the accommodation that pays them the best commission and/or the one they hang out in front of, waiting for customers.

 Things start to get more interesting when you look for more upscale spots.
-If you’re looking for a comfortable family-style hotel room or bungalow in the US$30-70 range, you can find them in abundance in the Serendipity Beach area and on the streets running parallel to Ochheuteal Beach.
+If you’re looking for a comfortable family-style hotel room or bungalow in the $30-$70 range, you can find them in abundance in the Ochheuteal area.
 Those with pools, like the Coolabah Resort on Mithona Road, are on the higher end of that scale, but don’t cost a fortune, especially in the low season, between May and October, when rates can often reduced by around 10 to 20 percent.

 While technically not in Sihanoukville, at the area’s most exclusive resort, Song Saa Private Island, prices start at a little over US$2,000 per night and top out at a little over US$5,000.
-Send us a postcard if you go, would you?
+Send us a postcard and a doggy bag if you go, would you?

 Jump to a destination